cristobaldobranco/astericsplugins/README.md

 ECMA Script Interpreter
 ===============

+ This component has since been integrated into the AsTeRICS codebase.

  This component is a general purpose processor that can relays the input and incoming events to a script compatible to the ECMA script specification (e.g.
  JavaScript).
 The script is specified by the property scriptname.
 If the property